EdDataScienceEES/tutorial-Kirstb-04/index.md

 ### Coloured Text

-Creating coloured text in a Github Markdown is not fully realiable as it uses a specific type of HTML tag that GitHub doesn't support.
-I would therefore recommend only using coloured text for personal as opposed to professional Markdowns as the code can be temporamental, but nevertheless it can be fun to play around with!
+Creating coloured text in a GitHub Markdown is not fully reliable as it uses a specific type of HTML tag that GitHub doesn't support.
+I would therefore recommend only using coloured text for personal as opposed to professional Markdowns as the code can be temperamental, but nevertheless it can be fun to play around with!

-To generate different coloured text use the below code:
+To generate different coloured text, use the below code:

 ```diff
 $\color{blue}{\text{Your\ text\ here}}$